 Jackie Kennedy loved New York, the city where she grew up.
 She loved its beautiful parks and its elegant buildings and architecture.
-But in the late 1960s, one of New York's great landmarks, Grand Central Station, had seen better days... and people were proposing to tear it down.
+In the late 1960s, however, one of New York's great landmarks, Grand Central Station, had seen better days and people were proposing to tear it down.
 She knew she had to do something, and her powerful defense of the station's importance drew thousands of people to come together to protect Grand Central.
 They even took the case to the Supreme Court — finally protecting the building forever by having it declared a historic landmark.
-This vibrant telling of a little known part of New York History is sure to delight.
+This vibrant telling of a little known part of New York history and the power of people to make a difference in their community is sure to inspire.

 Curmudgeonly Renata Wolfman (AKA Wolfie) prefers to spend time alone: after all, friends just take up time she could use for facts and reading!
 But when she meets Livingston Flott (Fly), the eccentric boy next door, she soon finds herself with a companion in her cardboard box submarine.
 Wolfie is relieved when she has to go on a solo mission to find a key part for their game, but to her surprise, she finds that the time alone isn't quite as appealing as it was before.
 Maybe it's not so bad having Fly around...
 This early chapter book celebrates an unexpected friendship and the pleasure to be found when you are open to new experiences.